boyeoyelowo2312/DSA-FINAL-PROJECT-/README.md

  and "Name" to "Values" (Count).
 Insight: This chart will show the number of employees in each salary band.

- Pay Distribution by Salary Band and Region:
+ 10Pay Distribution by Salary Band and Region:
  Visualization: Stacked Column Chart.
 Fields: Drag "Salary Band" to "Axis", "Location" to "Legend", and "Name" to "Values" (Count).
 Insight: This will show the salary distribution across regions, highlighting which regions have more employees below the $90,000 threshold.

- 6. Bonus Allocation (Requires additional data and rules) Data Preparation for Bonus:
+ 11. Bonus Allocation (Requires additional data and rules) Data Preparation for Bonus:
  You would need to load the "another data set that contains rules for making bonus payments" into Power BI.
 Let's assume this data set is named BonusRules.csv and contains